 4. Focusing on diversity but not inclusion

-It’s not enough to hire different types of people without having policies and practices in place to make sure that they feel welcome and supported in all areas of their life at work.
+It’s not enough to hire different types of people without having policies and practices in place to make sure that they are made to feel welcome and supported in all areas of their life at work.
 Are there permanent measures to ensure that employees are treated fairly in terms of career progression and access to benefits?
 As true equal opportunity employers, companies should avoid token gestures and focus on developing an inclusive culture through structures and strategies that last.

 5. Not taking a data-driven approach